harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 ### bowtie2
 A bioconda installation of bowtie was performed

-Alignments were made to the red raspberry genome and black raspberry genome, those reads not aligning to either were carried forward.
+Alignments were made to the red raspberry genome and black raspberry genome, those reads not aligning to either were carried forward for genome assembly.
 ```bash
 screen -S bowtie
 srun -p himem  --mem 350G --pty bash